tbttin/notes/makes/gnu-make-manual.md

           @gobble $(@F) > ../$@
   ```

-- Even with this special feature, however, makefiles with `.ONESHELL` will behave
+- Even with this special feature, however, makefiles with `.ONESHELL`
-  differently in ways that could be noticeable.
+  will behave differently in ways that could be noticeable.

-- For example, normally if any line in the recipe fails, that causes the rule
+- For example, normally if any line in the recipe fails, that causes the
-  to fail and no more recipe lines are processed.
+  rule to fail and no more recipe lines are processed.

-  Under `.ONESHELL` a failure of any but the final recipe line will not be
+  Under `.ONESHELL` a failure of any but the final recipe line will not
-  noticed by make.
+  be noticed by make.

-  You can modify `.SHELLFLAGS` to add the `-e` option to the shell which will
+  You can modify `.SHELLFLAGS` to add the `-e` option to the shell which
-  cause any failure anywhere in the command line to cause the shell to fail,
+  will cause any failure anywhere in the command line to cause the shell
-  but this could itself cause your recipe to behave differently.
+  to fail, but this could itself cause your recipe to behave
+  differently.

-- Ultimately you may need to *harden* your recipe lines to allow them to work
+- Ultimately you may need to *harden* your recipe lines to allow them to
-  with `.ONESHELL`.
+  work with `.ONESHELL`.

 [#One-Shell]

-### Choosing the Shell {#Choosing-the-Shell}
+### Choosing the Shell

 - The program used as the shell is taken from the variable `SHELL`.

-  If this variable is not set in your makefile, the program `/bin/sh` is used as
+  If this variable is not set in your makefile, the program `/bin/sh` is
-  the shell.
+  used as the shell.

-- The argument(s) passed to the shell are taken from the variable `.SHELLFLAGS`.
+- The argument(s) passed to the shell are taken from the variable
+  `.SHELLFLAGS`.

   The default value of `.SHELLFLAGS` is `-c` normally, or `-ec` in
   POSIX-conforming mode.

+- Unlike most variables, the variable `SHELL` is *never* set from the
+  environment.

 - Choosing a Shell in DOS and Windows.

 [#Choosing-the-Shell]

-## Parallel Execution {#Parallel}
+## Parallel Execution

-- If the `-j` option is followed by an integer, this is the number of recipes
+- If the `-j` option is followed by an integer, this is the number of
-  to execute at once; this is called the number of *job slots*.
+  recipes to execute at once; this is called the number of *job slots*.

-  If there is nothing looking like an integer after the `-j` option, there is
+  If there is nothing looking like an integer after the `-j` option,
-  no limit on the number of job slots.
+  there is no limit on the number of job slots.

-  The default number of job slots is one, which means serial execution (one
+  The default number of job slots is one, which means serial execution
-  thing at a time).
+  (one thing at a time).

-- You can inhibit parallelism in a particular makefile with the `.NOTPARALLEL`
+- You can inhibit parallelism in a particular makefile with the
-  pseudo-target.
+  `.NOTPARALLEL` pseudo-target.

-- On MS-DOS, the `-j` option has no effect, since that system doesn't support
+- On MS-DOS, the `-j` option has no effect, since that system doesn't
-  multi-processing.
+  support multi-processing.

-- Handling recursive make invocations raises issues for parallel execution.
+- Handling recursive make invocations raises issues for parallel
+  execution.

 - When make goes to start up a job, and it already has at least one job
-  running, it checks the current *load average*; if it is not lower than the
+  running, it checks the current *load average*; if it is not lower than
-  limit given with `-l` or `--max-load`, make waits until the load average goes
+  the limit given with `-l` or `--max-load`, make waits until the load
-  below that limit, or until all the other jobs finish.
+  average goes below that limit, or until all the other jobs finish.

   By default, there is no load limit.

 [#Parallel]

-### Output During Parallel Execution {#Parallel-Output}
+### Output During Parallel Execution

-- There are four levels of granularity when synchronizing output, specified by
+- There are four levels of granularity when synchronizing output,
-  giving an argument to the option `-O` or `--output-sync` (see `make`
+  specified by giving an argument to the option `-O` or `--output-sync`
-  manpage).
+  (see `make` manpage).

-  The `line` mode can be useful for front-ends that are watching the output of
+  The `line` mode can be useful for front-ends that are watching the
-  `make` to track when recipes are started and completed.
+  output of `make` to track when recipes are started and completed.

 [#Parallel-Output]

-### Input During Parallel Execution {#Parallel-Input}
+### Input During Parallel Execution

-- To make sure that only one recipe tries to take input from the terminal at
+- To make sure that only one recipe tries to take input from the
-  once, make will invalidate the standard input streams of all but one running
+  terminal at once, make will invalidate the standard input streams of
-  recipe.
+  all but one running recipe.

-  If another recipe attempts to read from standard input it will usually incur
+  If another recipe attempts to read from standard input it will usually
-  a fatal error (a `Broken pipe` signal).
+  incur a fatal error (a `Broken pipe` signal).

-- You should not rely on any recipe using standard input at all if you are
+- You should not rely on any recipe using standard input at all if you
-  using the *parallel* execution feature.
+  are using the *parallel* execution feature.

 [#Parallel-Input]

-## Errors in Recipes {#Errors}
+## Errors in Recipes

-- If there is an error (the exit status is nonzero), make gives up on the
+- If there is an error (the exit status is nonzero), make gives up on
-  current rule, and perhaps on all rules.
+  the current rule, and perhaps on all rules.

-- To ignore errors in *a* recipe line, write a `-` at the beginning of the
+- To ignore errors in *a* recipe line, write a `-` at the beginning of
-  line's text (after the initial tab).
+  the line's text (after the initial tab).

   ```makefile
   clean:
           -rm -f *.o
   ```

-- When you run make with the `-i` or `--ignore-errors` flag, errors are ignored
+- When you run make with the `-i` or `--ignore-errors` flag, errors are
-  in all recipes of all rules.
+  ignored in all recipes of all rules.

-  A rule in the makefile for the special target `.IGNORE` has the same effect,
+  A rule in the makefile for the special target `.IGNORE` has the same
-  if there are no prerequisites.
+  effect, if there are no prerequisites.

-- If the `-k` or `--keep-going` flag is specified, make continues to consider
+- If the `-k` or `--keep-going` flag is specified, make continues to
-  the other prerequisites of the pending targets, remaking them if necessary,
+  consider the other prerequisites of the pending targets, remaking them
-  before it gives up and returns nonzero status.
+  if necessary, before it gives up and returns nonzero status.

-  The real purpose is to test as many of the changes made in the program as
+  The real purpose is to test as many of the changes made in the program
-  possible, perhaps to find several independent problems so that you can
+  as possible, perhaps to find several independent problems so that you
-  correct them all before the next attempt to compile.
+  can correct them all before the next attempt to compile.

-- Usually when a recipe line fails, if it has changed the target file at all,
+- Usually when a recipe line fails, if it has changed the target file at
-  the file is corrupted and cannot be used-or at least it is not completely
+  all, the file is corrupted and cannot be used-or at least it is not
-  updated.
-Yet the file's time stamp says that it is now up to date, so the
+  completely updated.
+Yet the file's time stamp says that it is now up
-  next time make runs, it will not try to update that file.
-The situation is
+  to date, so the next time make runs, it will not try to update that
-  just the same as when the shell is killed by a signal.
+  file.
+The situation is just the same as when the shell is killed by a
+  signal.

-  So generally the right thing to do is to delete the target file if the recipe
+  So generally the right thing to do is to delete the target file if the
-  fails after beginning to change the file.
+  recipe fails after beginning to change the file.

   `make` will do this if `.DELETE_ON_ERROR` appears as a target.
-This is almost
+This is
-  always what you want make to do, but it is not historical practice; so for
+  almost always what you want make to do, but it is not historical
-  compatibility, you must explicitly request it.
+  practice; so for compatibility, you must explicitly request it.

 [#Errors]

-## Interrupting or Killing `make` {#Interrupts}
+## Interrupting or Killing `make`

-- If make gets a fatal signal while a shell is executing, it may delete the
+- If make gets a fatal signal while a shell is executing, it may delete
-  target file that the recipe was supposed to update.
+  the target file that the recipe was supposed to update.

-  This is done if the target file's last-modification time has changed since
+  This is done if the target file's last-modification time has changed
-  make first checked it.
+  since make first checked it.

-- You can prevent the deletion of a target file in this way by making the
+- You can prevent the deletion of a target file in this way by making
-  special target `.PRECIOUS` depend on it.
+  the special target `.PRECIOUS` depend on it.

-  Some reasons why you might do this are that the target is updated in some
+  Some reasons why you might do this are that the target is updated in
-  atomic fashion, or exists only to record a modification-time (its contents do
+  some atomic fashion, or exists only to record a modification-time (its
-  not matter), or must exist at all times to prevent other sorts of trouble.
+  contents do not matter), or must exist at all times to prevent other
+  sorts of trouble.

-- It's best to write *defensive recipe*s, which won't leave behind corrupted
+- It's best to write *defensive recipe*s, which won't leave behind
-  targets even if they fail.
-Most commonly these recipes create temporary files
+  corrupted targets even if they fail.
+Most commonly these recipes
-  rather than updating the target directly, then rename the temporary file to
+  create temporary files rather than updating the target directly, then
-  the final target name.
+  rename the temporary file to the final target name.

-  Some compilers already behave this way, so that you don't need to write a
+  Some compilers already behave this way, so that you don't need to
-  defensive recipe.
+  write a defensive recipe.

 [#Interrupts]

-## Recursive Use of `make` {#Recursion}
+## Recursive Use of `make`

 ```makefile
 ubsystem: